Count Orlok: Characterization

 As noted by J. Gordon Melton, Orlok resembles folkloric vampires more than Dracula, being thoroughly repulsive, sporting a bald head, a beaklike nose, hollowed-out eyes, pointed ears, and sharp fingernails.
 His fangs, rather than being elongated canines, are positioned at the front of his mouth like those of a rat.
 He walks with a slow and labored gait, and his attire consists of a long black coat and tight pants which, according to Anton Kaes, "give the impression of skeletal limbs tightly wrapped in funereal clothes".
 Orlok also lacks Dracula's suave or charm, acting with unrelenting strangeness, with his initial demeanor toward the character of Thomas Hutter being that of an old Eastern European aristocrat who has outlived his societal usefulness.
 All of these traits combined preclude the possibility of him ever being mistaken for a human, thus preventing viewers from identifying with him.

+He is the first vampire to have been portrayed as being fatally vulnerable to sunlight, with previous vampire portrayals having shown them being uncomfortable with it, but not mortally susceptible.
 While never seen shapeshifting in the film, he is nevertheless shown to be capable of walking through walls, as per Stoker.
 His association with the plague, while absent in Dracula, is consistent with vampiric mythology, as vampires were once blamed for several historical epidemics.
 Unlike Stoker's Dracula, he casts a shadow and reflects in mirrors.
+He corresponds with Knock through letters filled with Enochian, hermetic and alchemical symbols.